AI Agent Architecture: The Trust Boundary Model

 What is the first step in designing a secure AI agent?

 The first step is to map the boundaries.
-Before choosing tools or prompts, define what the agent can follow, what it can read, what it can call, what it can change, and what must be approved or logged.
+Before choosing tools or prompts, define what the agent can follow, what it can read, what it can call, what it can change, what it can remember, and what must be approved or logged.

 Key Takeaways: AI Agent Architecture and Trust Boundaries